SN-CRISP/EMULART/README.md

 ### CONTACT

-If you have any questions feel free to contact us (please state “EmulART” within the subject field) via: joao.silvestre@tecnico.ulisboa.pt
+If you have any questions feel free to contact us (please state “EmulART - Repo Questions” within the subject field) via: joao.silvestre@tecnico.ulisboa.pt